- REAL ESTATE EDUCATION

 REBNY members are New York City’s most talented, energetic and influential real estate professionals.

-The Board’s membership consists of more than 16,000 property owners, developers, brokers, managers, attorneys, architects, insurance companies, banks, utilities, quasi-public agencies, title companies, appraisers, consultants and other institutions and individuals professionally interested in New York City real estate.
+The Board’s membership consists of more than 17,000 commercial, residential, and institutional property owners, builders, managers, investors, brokers, and salespeople; banks, financial service companies, utilities, attorneys, architects, and contractors; and other associations, organizations, institutions, corporations, co-partnerships, and individuals professionally interested and engaged in business allied to New York City real estate.

 The Chairperson of the Board is REBNY's presiding officer and principal spokesperson at regular and special meetings of the Board of Governors.
 He or she also performs other duties assigned by the Board.